lancopku/Multi-Order-LSTM/README.md

 # High-Order-LSTM
-This is an implementation of the paper [Does Higher Order LSTM Have Better Accuracy in Chunking and Named Entity Recognition?] [[pdf]](https://arxiv.org/pdf/1711.08231.pdf).
+This is an implementation of the paper [Does Higher Order LSTM Have Better Accuracy for Segmenting and Labeling Sequence Data?] [[pdf]](https://arxiv.org/pdf/1711.08231.pdf).

 ## Environment and Dependency
 - Ubuntu 16.04